Between having the idea of launching an eCommerce marketplace and actually setting one up, there are a number of steps involved.

 Vendor Management is SUPER AWESOME with YoKart

-The various techniques discussed in this post aren’t just for regular product selling website but apply to all kinds of ecommerce stores where multiple vendors are involved such as online grocery store, apparel store, online food ordering portals, and so on.
+The various techniques discussed in this post aren’t just for regular product selling website but apply to all kinds of eCommerce marketplaces where multiple vendors are involved such as online grocery marketplace, apparel website, online food ordering portals, and so on.